libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 Source code embedding

-libmdbx provides two official ways for integration in source code form:
+libmdbx provides two official three for integration in source code form:

 1. Using an amalgamated source code which available in the releases section on GitFlic.